Sergrojas29/5_Challenge_Planner/README.md

 ![Planned RunDown](./Assets/Images/Planner%20Run%20down.png)

 The planned is simply.
 Just does what is asked.
-Didnt added anymore so as not to lose points.

 - Uses Day.js API for live time and to change the visual elements.
 - Stores what the user inputs by clicking the save button next to the corresponding element